alessandroMazza1989/KPwikiJsTest/certification/tibco/bw/6/Other.md

 c.
 PUT HTTP method
 d.
 POST HTTP method

-## Which software is required to work with EMS server using scripts? [mi puzza: TSS?]
+## Which software is required to work with EMS server using scripts?
+[TSS?]

 a. **Python**
 b.
 ActiveSpaces